davidrmiller/neural2d/README.md

 line that defines the input layer by setting the "channel" parameter to R, G, B, or BW, e.g.:

     input size 64x64 channel G

+**How can I use .jpg and .png images as inputs to the net?**<a name="howJpg"></a>

+Currently only .bmp images are supported.
+This is because the uncompressed BMP format is so simple that we can use simple, standard C/C++ to read the image data without any dependencies on third-party image libraries.
+To add an adapter for other image formats, follow the example of the ReadBMP() function and write a new adapter such as ReadJPG(), ReadPNG(), etc., using your favorite image library, then replace the call to ReadBMP() with your new function.

 **Why does the net error rate stay high?
 Why doesn't my net learn?**<a name="howLearn"></a>